Montgomery Blair High School: Notable events

 On June 23, 2005, President George W. Bush held a town-hall-style event at the school on short notice to promote his plan to partially privatize Social Security.
 Students and the general public were barred from attending.
 About 400 community members, students, and union members protested Bush's proposals on the public sidewalk outside the school, rebuffing police attempts to persuade them to move to a park more than a block away.

 During the 2010–2011 school year, NBA Hall of Famer Kareem Abdul-Jabbar spoke to a packed auditorium of students about his upcoming film and his life, then privately with the varsity and junior varsity basketball teams.

 On February 26, 2018, U.S. Congressmen Jamie Raskin and Ted Deutch brought survivors of the Parkland high school shooting to meet with Blair students.

 In November 2021, one student stabbed another in the staff parking lot during a school day.
 The victim was taken to the hospital and recovered from his wounds; the perpetrator was charged with attempted second-degree murder, first-degree assault, and reckless endangerment.

 In October 2023, three school days were delayed or disrupted by phoned-in bomb threats that were discovered to be hoaxes by a 12-year-old child.
+A similar swatting call was made on February 4, 2026.

+On January 23, 2026, Ian MacKaye visited the school to speak to Blair Album Club, the school's student-led music forum club, about his experiences as a pioneer in the Washington, D.C., hardcore scene.